strong-type-systems/libregraphicsmeeting/current/2025/register.md

 We use pretix.eu as the registration system.
 </div>

-## Do **NOT** Register to see Richard Stallman

-The keynote and conference registrations are separate.
-Admission to the talk is free of charge at the registration desk once it opens, as long as seats are available.
-This ensures that general conference registrations remain available for those attending the full event.

 ## Register your Swag

 To plan the number of items we will produce, we kindly ask you to register